fiskaltrust/middleware/rfcs/192-fr-copy-receipt-performance.md

 The new table will be created on start up after updating the queue.

-The data will be migrated from the `ftJournalFR` table to the new `ftJournalFRCopyReceipts` table.
+The new `ftJournalFRCopyReceipts` table will be populated with data from the `ftJournalFR` table.
 This will take a similar timeframe as it takes to process a CopyReceipt with the old implementation.

 ## SignatureCloud